 You can host the quiz event in your home, or you can reach out to a local restaurant or bar.

 Charge a small admission fee and encourage people to make additional donations throughout the night.
 Everyone will have fun guessing the answers to tricky geography questions.
 You can also make it into a team competition to make everything a bit more exciting and dynamic.
+Give it a twist and include kids in the community.
+Make the game easy for them and engage them in the fun.
+It will also be an educative experience for them.

 As you read through this list, you’ll be tempted to think, “I can’t possibly do that”.
 Resist this response.